-Jet boats were the latest thing in waterborne travel when Kawarau Jet Services launched what has become an enduring New Zealand tourism experience 60 years ago in Queenstown.
+Jet boats were the latest thing in waterborne travel when Kawarau Jet Services launched what has become an enduring New Zealand tourism experience on the waters around Queenstown.

-Operating originally from the Frankton end of Lake Wakatipu from 1958 until 1960 when the company moved operations in 1960 to Queenstown’s Main Town Pier, from where it still operates today.
+Early tours operated from the Frankton end of Lake Wakatipu from 1958 until 1960 when the company moved operations to Queenstown’s Main Town Pier, from where it continues to operate.

-The success of the tour business soon saw it expand to include the Shotover River, which provided guests with a longer and more varied adventure experience viewing Queenstown from Lake Wakatipu, the deep picturesque Kawarau River and the shallow braids of the lower Shotover River and Canyons.
+The success of the new tour business soon saw it expand to include the Shotover River, which provided guests with a longer and more varied adventure experience viewing Queenstown from Lake Wakatipu, the deep picturesque Kawarau River and the shallow braids of the lower Shotover River and Canyons.
 In 1965, a second company called Shotover Jet Services was launched to provide tours that avoided the more challenging shallow braids of the lower Shotover.

-The jet boat, designed by New Zealand engineer William Hamilton, was conceived to conquer the waters of the shallow rocky braided rivers that crisscross the South Island’s eastern plains.
-Today, it’s still the best way to experience those rivers and no New Zealand adventure holiday is complete without a high-speed spin on the waterways.
+The jet boat has become the iconic way to experience those dramatic South Island rivers and no New Zealand adventure holiday is complete without a high-speed spin on the waterways.

-KJet operates excursions on three Queenstown waterways including the Kawarau and Shotover rivers with their challenging shallow braids, rocky canyons and turbulent waters.
+KJet operates excursions on three Queenstown waterways including the Kawarau and Shotover rivers with their challenging shallow braids, rocky towering cliffs and turbulent waters.
 The 60-minute jet boat ride reaches speeds of up to 95kph with 360° spins on a scenic 45km journey.

 Through the years, the companies that preceded today's KJet have been responsible for pioneering the design and innovation of twin-engine jet boat technology and, in 1995, launched the first twin-engine boats that have become the industry standard.
-The company was the first to implement roll bars on the jet boats to provide rollover protection.
-These are now a benchmark safety standard for all commercial jet boats, continuing the tradition of innovation.
+The company was also the first to implement roll bars on the jet boats to provide rollover protection.
+These are now a benchmark safety standard for all commercial jet boats.

-Today the company has four distinctive yellow twin-engine boats which now have heated, shock absorbing handrails and padded seats to keep passengers comfortable and warm during Queenstown’s coldest winter months.
+Today the company has four distinctive yellow twin-engine boats which have heated, shock absorbing handrails and padded seats to keep passengers comfortable and warm during Queenstown’s coldest winter months.